ivuorinen/starred/README.md

 - [duetds/date-picker](https://github.com/duetds/date-picker) - Duet Date Picker is an open source version of Duet Design System’s accessible date picker.
 Try live example at https://duetds.github.io/date-picker/
 - [dunklesToast/DockerKit](https://github.com/dunklesToast/DockerKit) - Control your Docker Containers with HomeKit
 - [ebullient/obsidian-task-collector](https://github.com/ebullient/obsidian-task-collector) - Plugin for https://obsidian.md/ that assists with managing tasks within a document.
-- [ever-co/ever-traduora](https://github.com/ever-co/ever-traduora) - Ever® Traduora - Open-Source Translation Management Platform
+- [ever-co/ever-traduora](https://github.com/ever-co/ever-traduora) - Ever® Traduora™ - Open Translation Management Platform
 - [ferdium/ferdium-app](https://github.com/ferdium/ferdium-app) - All your services in one place, built by the community
 - [ferdium/ferdium-server](https://github.com/ferdium/ferdium-server) - The server component that can either be self-hosted or hosted for general purpose - for use with the ferdium thick client.
 - [foambubble/foam](https://github.com/foambubble/foam) - A personal knowledge management and sharing system for VSCode